Barrister Babu: 8 years later

 Bondita, now grown up, returns to Tulsipur as a barrister.
 Aniruddh refuses to see her because of her relation to Kalindi, whom the Roy Choudharys have sworn enmity against.
 Dismayed, Bondita travels to Krishna Nagar, where Tupur tells her that Kalindi had agreed to make peace with the Roy Choudharys until Aniruddh concealed a bomb among gifts to her.

 Bondita refuses to believe this and returns to Tulsipur in disguise to find out the truth.
 There she encounters Binoy, now mentally disabled after the feuding people of Krishna Nagar poisoned and attacked them.
 When Bondita is blamed for an attack on the Roy Choudharys orchestrated by Chandrachur, Aniruddh fails to support her, and Bondita cuts him off.
-Aniruddh realizes he has fallen in love with Bondita and confesses his feelings to her; she forgives him, they convince their families to end the feud, and the two remarry.
+Aniruddh realizes he has fallen in love with Bondita and confesses his feelings to her; she forgives him, they convince their families to end the feud, and the couple remarry.

 On the wedding night, Chandrachur, still obsessed with Bondita, plans to sexually assault her.
 When Bondita's cousin Tapur discovers his attentions, he assaults her instead.
 Aniruddh catches him and accidentally pushes him off a cliff; to preserve Tapur's dignity, he keeps the assault a secret, even when arrested for murdering Chandrachur.

 Bondita, resolved to defend Aniruddh in court, investigates and discovers the truth of what happened.
 At her urging, Tapur agrees to testify in court, but is scared off by public prosecutor Subodh Chatterjee.
 Bondita discovers Chandrachur, still alive; at first he escapes before she can take him to court, but she tricks him into confessing to all his crimes, including poisoning Binoy and the bombing blamed on Aniruddh.
 Chandrachur is arrested, Bondita wins the case, Aniruddh is found innocent, and Aniruddh and Bondita finally consummate their marriage.